wdawson/okta.github.io/_source/_posts/2018-10-23-build-a-single-page-app-with-go-and-vue.md

 ```
 {% endraw %}

-Make sure to add your `domain` and `client_id` where indicated - these values can be found on the application overview page in the Okta Developer Console.
 Calling `Vue.use(Auth, ...)` will inject an `authClient` object into your Vue instance which can be accessed by calling `this.$auth` anywhere inside your Vue instance.
 This is what you'll use to make sure a user is logged in and/or to force the user to identify themself!

+Be sure to replace {% raw %}`{OKTA_ORG_URL}`{% endraw %} with your Okta ORG Url.
+This value can be found on the dashboard page of your Okta dashboard (pictured below).

+{% img blog/go-vue/okta-org-url.png alt:"Okta Org URL" width:"600" %}{: .center-image }

+You'll also need to replace {% raw %}`{OKTA_APP_CLIENT_ID}`{% endraw %} with your new Okta app's Client ID.
+If you navigate back to your newly created application, you should see your Client ID value on the **General** tab (pictured below).

+{% img blog/go-vue/okta-app-client-id.png alt:"Okta App Client ID" width:"600" %}{: .center-image }

+Also, note the hard-coded value `http://localhost:8080/implicit/callback`.
+If you later change your app to run in production on a different URL, you'll need to modify this value.
+A best practice is to store this value in an environment variable so that depending on where you're running your application, the correct value will be used.

 ## Create the Vue Components